-Test Driven Development and Testing Challenges
+Quick Guide To Test-Driven Development and Testing Challenges

-Testing software before launching it in the market has become more than just a trend.
-It has become the need of the time due to cyber threats present on the Internet.
+Testing software before launching it in the market has become more than just a trend; it’s become the need of the time owing to the cyber threats present on the Internet.

-Let’s discuss one of the most famous techniques used for test case development.
-Test-driven development (TDD) is also called test-driven design and is widely used by every mobile application testing company.
-TDD is a method of software development in which source code is tested over and over again (unit testing).
+Let’s discuss one of the most famous techniques used for test case development: test-driven development (TDD).
+TDD is also called test-driven design and is widely used by every mobile application testing company.
+TDD is a method of software development in which source code is tested over and over again (this is called unit testing).

-Test Driven Development Cycle
+The Test-Driven Development Cycle

 1. Adding a Test